 - With either option do you have a clear understanding of exactly how much your business can be paying you without compromising your business goals?

-- Have you established a clear understanding on your personal finance needs to ensure what you are paying yourself (through drawings or wages) works?
+- Have you established a clear understanding on your personal finance needs?

-Not having a clear understanding on what you need at a personal level may be compromising your goal.
+Not having a clear understanding on what you need at a personal level may be compromising your business goals and growth.